 Our SocialEyes Volunteers provide support to people with sight loss to enable them to enjoy social and leisure activities.

-What is a SocialEyes Volunteer?
+What can a SocialEyes Volunteer do?

 You can read some examples of the kind of support people have asked for on our SocialEyes Volunteer Opportunities page.